 - ¼ tsp salt

 - 2 tsp lemon zest

 - 1 Tbs butter, melted

 - ¾ cup dried blueberries

 - ¾ cup sliced almonds, toasted

 - Preheat oven to 350F.
 Combine dry ingredients in a large bowl.
-Combine wet ingredients in another bowl.
+Combine wet ingredients (up to almond extract) in another bowl.
 Add wet mixture to dry mixture.
 Stir until well blended.
 The dough will be dry and crumbly.
 Don't worry.
 Stir in almonds and blueberries.
 Knead dough in bowl.
 It will become sticky.
 Divide dough in half.
 Shape each portion into a log.
 Place rolls on a greased baking sheet.
 Flatten each roll to 1 in thickness using your palm.